-a) Support legislation which would hold harmless local governments who held debt instruments of Lehman Brothers on September 15, 2008, and other regulatory actions pursuant to section 103 of the Emergency Economic Stabilization Act, which are needed to ensure stability in local entities that, through no fault of their own, suffered losses in the economic crisis of 2008;
+- a) Support legislation which would hold harmless local governments who held debt instruments of Lehman Brothers on September 15, 2008, and other regulatory actions pursuant to section 103 of the Emergency Economic Stabilization Act, which are needed to ensure stability in local entities that, through no fault of their own, suffered losses in the economic crisis of 2008; - Support federal legislation and programs which accelerate funding for transportation infrastructure projects and, thereby, create additional jobs and economic activity in Orange County;

-- Support federal legislation and programs which accelerate funding for transportation infrastructure projects and, thereby, create additional jobs and economic activity in Orange County; - Oppose any federal legislation or regulatory action which acts to impede the development of business opportunities and job creation in Orange County; - d) Oppose any further increase in the current rail passenger liability cap of \$295 million per incident and work with regional partners to ensure that discussions regarding the cap take into account the limited resources of public sector passenger rail providers. - e) Oppose federal legislative and/or regulatory actions that would divert revenues generated by locally-approved sales taxes, to programs and projects that are not included in the sales tax ordinance. - f) Support fiscally sound legislation that adequately addresses the Highway Trust Fund's structural deficit, including initiatives to address the impact of low- and zero-emission vehicles on transportation funding.
+- c) Oppose any federal legislation or regulatory action which acts to impede the development of business opportunities and job creation in Orange County; - d) Support federal assistance for transit operations, provided that such assistance: 1) is sustainable at the federal, state, and local level; 2) not be considered a replacement for any ongoing program, or a substitute for the current federally authorized transit program; 3) be funded by the general fund apart from any ongoing transit appropriations; 4) be used to preserve or create jobs and transit service, and not for wage increases to current personnel; and 5) be available for capital purposes to the extent not needed for direct operating costs; (moved to Section I, Subsection (a)) - e d) Oppose any further increase in the current rail passenger liability cap of \$295 million per incident and work with regional partners to ensure that discussions regarding the cap take into account the limited resources of public sector passenger rail providers. - f e) Oppose federal legislative and/or regulatory actions that would divert revenues generated by locally-approved sales taxes, to programs and projects that are not included in the sales tax ordinance. - f) Support fiscally sound legislation that adequately addresses the Highway Trust Fund's structural deficit.